Skip to content

 The Four Functions of Behavior

 All behavior serves a purpose.
-In ABA, we categorize these purposes into four functions, sometimes remembered with the acronym SEAT:
+In ABA, we categorize these purposes into four functions, sometimes remembered with the acronym SEAT (Sensory, Escape, Attention, Tangible):

 The behavior occurs to gain attention from others - positive or negative.
 This might look like: